ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/varnish/varnish.md

 Under vcl_synth.
 Varnish will need a reload for this to take efect.

 ### Purge Cache
-Magento purges Varnish hosts after you configure Varnish hosts using the magento setup:config:set command (Ensure you run the Magento 2 CLI as the local system user defined in PHP-FPM and not root)
+Magento purges Varnish hosts after you configure Varnish hosts using the magento setup:config:set command (Ensure you run the Magento 2 CLI as the local system user defined in PHP-FPM and not root).
+Once configured when you clean, flush, or refresh the Magento cache, Varnish purges as well.

 ```bash
 ~]$ php magento setup:config:set --http-cache-hosts=10.0.0.17